 …and built something new from the amalgamated forms that tradition hands down, while every mediocre artist — emerging from an education system which virtually guarantees philistinism, lack of taste and lack of culture — has, consciously or unconsciously, inevitably ended up creating the known from the known.

 But this is, to some degree understood.
-Novice writers produce work burdened by an excess of literary language, ponderous lack of flow and lots of hand-waving (‘suddenly he saw…’ or ‘and that’s why I had to do The Important Thing’).
+Novice writers produce work burdened by an excess of literary language, ponderous lack of flow and lots of hand-waving (‘suddenly he saw…’ or ‘Would you like a bacon sandwich because you’ll soon find out I’m a serial killer?’).
 They often intuit that these problems require craft to solve; a scholarly understanding of language, of plot, of myth, of characterisation and so on and so forth.
 What is less often understood, if at all, is that the other common problems of poor writing — too much exposition, tricksy attempts to cover a lack of story with sex, violence, swearing, sentiment, and shell-like tales (all ‘Big Ideas’ and sentimental ahhs with no hand-in-the-flames truth behind them; aka ‘plot-driven’ as opposed to ‘character-driven’ stories) — have nothing to do with craft.
 The writer just has nothing to say.
 And he has nothing to say because he has not really lived.

 And he has not really lived because he has not really died.

-How much of what we read or watch on teevee is produced by people who live utterly humdrum lives?
-The truth is, most of it.
-Most writers, showrunners, directors and playwrights, like most journalists, are wealthy, middle-class, institutionalised employees who do not use their ‘imaginations’ to express life, but to cover it.
+How much of what we read or watch on teevee is produced by people who live mundane lives?
+Most of it.
+Most writers, showrunners, directors and playwrights, like most journalists — and certainly most producers, agents, adminstrators and such like tradesmen — are wealthy, middle-class, institutionalised employees who do not use their ‘imaginations’ to express life, but to cover it.
 The result is no different to advertising — shit sprayed with glitter.
 Not that you need to pilot steamboats down the Yangtse to have ‘had a life worth writing (or painting or singing) about’ — in some ways ‘adventure’ is even a hurdle (as face-clawingly dull traveller’s tales testify).
-But you do need to strive to uncover the undertruth of life, to plummet to the depths of it, to drive your heart through the big whys — why am I still discontent? why is love so painful? why is there anything at all? — down into the self-stilling (i.e. death-seeming) subterranean vastnesses of what.
+But you do need to strive to uncover the undertruth of life, to encounter genuine uncertainty, to expose yourself to the void, to plummet to the depths of your own experience, to drive your heart through the big whys — why am I still discontent? why is love so painful? why is there anything at all? — down into the self-stilling (i.e. death-seeming) subterranean vastnesses of what.

 The attempt to experience the mysterious truth of what is, and the compulsion (at all costs) to express the miraculous truth of it, is the source of a life worth living, a painting worth seeing, a book worth reading and a film worth watching.
 When I stand before the Velázquez crucifixion, or I contemplate Akutagawa’s Green Onions, or the credits roll on Life of Brian, or the final chord strikes of Bach’s B Minor Mass or I wander around Kelmscott Manor, it is not the artists’ imagination I am appreciating — that thing there which I here am enjoying.
 It is, through the prism of his character and imagination, our life that I am experiencing — that extraordinary reality which, at heart-depth, everyone has in common, but which the artist has realised and re-presented.
 He has struggled to immerse his soft attention into the depths and to master his craft sufficiently to shape it into a form which does justice to the intensity, beauty, depth, sweetness and subtlety of what is.